Twelve Tables: Tables V, VI & X: Women

 One of the aspects highlighted in the Twelve Tables is a woman's legal status and standing in society.
 Women were considered to be under a form of guardianship similar to that of minors, and sections on ownership and possession give the impression that women were considered to be akin to a piece of real estate or property due to the use of terms such as "ownership" and "possession".

 Table VII: Land Rights and Crimes

-This table outlines the attitudes towards property.
+This table outlines attitudes towards property.
 The following are all rules about property: